worthpointlabs/terratest/README.md

 // At the end of the test, run `terraform destroy` to clean up any resources that were created defer terraform.Destroy(t, terraformOptions)

-// Validate our code works as expected validateServerIsWorking(t, terraformOptions)
+// Validate your code works as expected validateServerIsWorking(t, terraformOptions)
 ```